-ratio of 1:1 (or 100%).
-This is on the basis that, in the opinion of

-Council, the community benefit is nil because expenditure of the Clayton Activity Centre Special Rate and Charge is marketing, management and business development related and will accordingly only benefit the owners and occupiers of those properties included in the Clayton Activity Centre Special Rate and Charge Scheme.

-- j) The Clayton Activity Centre Special Rate and Charge will be levied by sending notices to the persons liable to pay it.
-Payments are to be made either in four instalments or a lump sum, in accordance with Council's general rate collection process. - 4.
-Council's Chief Executive Officer be authorised to give public notice of the proposed declaration of the Clayton Activity Centre Special Rate and Charge, in accordance with section 163 of the Local Government Act 1989. - 5.
-Council appoints a Committee of Council comprising of the Mayor and Oakleigh Ward Councillors to meet to consider the outcome of the public notice referred to in point 4 above, and to consider any submissions and hear any submitters requesting to be heard in accordance with Section 223 of the Local Government Act 1989, at 6.00pm on 6 December 2022 at the Monash City Council Civic Centre, 293 Springvale Road, Glen Waverley. - 6.
-The Notice of Intention to declare the Clayton Activity Centre Special Rate and Charge indicates that Council will consider the recommendation of the Committee of Council and determine whether to declare the Clayton Activity Centre Special Rate and Charge at its Ordinary Meeting on 13 December 2022. - 7.
-The proceeds of the Clayton Activity Centre Special Rate and Charge be expended on activities and programs which: - a) provide incentives to shop and do business within the Clayton Activity Centre; - b) strategically plan the fostering of business growth within the Clayton Activity Centre; - c) enhance customer service, pride and excellence in business within the Clayton Activity Centre; and - d) improve the commercial viability of the Clayton Activity Centre.
+- j) Council considers that there will be a special benefit to persons required to pay the Clayton Activity Centre Special Levy because the viability of the Clayton Activity Centre will be enhanced through increased commerce and business activity. - k) Council determines that the estimated proportion of the total benefits of the Clayton Activity Centre Special Levy (including all special benefits and community benefits) that will accrue as special benefits to all the persons who are liable to pay the Clayton Activity Centre Special Levy is in a ratio of 1:1 (or 100%) on the basis that, in the opinion of Council, the community benefit is nil because expenditure of the Clayton Activity Centre Special Levy is marketing, management and business development related and will accordingly only benefit the owners and occupiers of those properties included in the Clayton Activity Centre Special Levy Scheme. - I) The Clayton Activity Centre Special Levy will be levied by sending notices to the persons liable to pay it and payments are to be made either in four instalments or a lump sum, in accordance with Council's general rate collection process and the Local Government Act 1989. - Council's Chief Executive Officer be authorised to give public notice of the proposed declaration of the Clayton Activity Centre Special Levy, in accordance with sections 163 and 223 of the Local Government Act 1989. - 5.
+Council appoints a Committee of Council comprising of the Mayor and Oakleigh Ward Councillors to meet to consider the outcome of the public notice referred to in point 4 above, and to consider any submissions and hear any submitters requesting to be heard in accordance with Section 223 of the Local Government Act 1989, at 6.30pm on 14 February 2023 at the Monash City Council Civic Centre, 293 Springvale Road, Glen Waverley, or at such later time and date as the Chief Executive Officer may determine. - 6.
+Council will consider the Committee of Council's report on its proceedings and a summary of hearings and determine whether to Declare the Clayton Activity Centre Special Levy at its Ordinary Meeting on 28 February 2023, or at such later date and time as the Chief Executive Officer may determine. - 7.
+The proceeds of the Clayton Activity Centre Special Levy be expended on activities and programs which - - a) provide incentives to shop and do business within the Clayton Activity Centre; - strategically plan the fostering of business growth within the Clayton Activity Centre; - c) enhance customer service, pride and excellence in business within the Clayton Activity Centre; and - d) improve the commercial viability of the Clayton Activity Centre.